hanpari/sovereign/source/02/052_drama.md

 # Psychedelic drama

-Nobody likes to be taken for a fool, so Gromov headed to Luciano's closet, from where he took a wooden box, full of brushes, dirty rags, and oil paints.
+Nobody likes to be taken for a fool, so Gromov headed to Luciano's closet, from where he took a wooden box full of brushes, dirty rags, and oil paints.

-Unceremoniously, he threw the accesories away, satisfied with exquisite looks of his loot.
+Unceremoniously, he threw the accessories away, satisfied with the exquisite looks of his loot.

-"They say one takes no possesion to the other side," Gromov laughed maniacally, returning to his cabin.
+"They say one takes no possession to the other side," Gromov laughed maniacally, returning to his cabin.
 "But one can always try ...
 Oh, crap!"

-When the brushes were been cast out of the box, they fought back, and one sharp ink pen had stabbed Gromov's palm.
+When the brushes had been cast out of the box, they fought back, and one sharp ink pen had stabbed Gromov's palm.

-He was in the middle of arranging the proprietes for the ongoing drama when he realized the dripping blood had stained the mysterious egg, which he carefully situated in the treasure chest.
+He was in the middle of arranging the proprieties for the ongoing drama when he realized the dripping blood had stained the mysterious egg, which he carefully situated in the treasure chest.

 "Oh mighty ghost of this ship, you won again!"
 Gromov shouted, smearing the blood over the smooth surface.
 "But the brave endure!"

 Right now, the cabin was a complete mess.
-Doll's pink handcuffs were laying on the table while the chair was covered by Gromov's finest and only suit, the one, in which he used to attend funerals of his fellow soldiers.
+Doll's pink handcuffs were lying on the table while the chair was covered by Gromov's finest and only suit, the one in which he used to attend funerals of his fellow soldiers.

-Gromov disliked the suit.
+Gromov disliked this reminder.
 Not because of the funerals, but because it reminded him of Samara's wedding: the bittersweet memory he wanted to bury deep down.
-Still, the day reappeared again.
+Still, the suit reappeared again.

-With a sudden dizziness, Gromov collapsed into the chair, losing all the motivation to continue.
+With sudden dizziness, Gromov collapsed into the chair, losing all the motivation to continue.
 "Isn't it stupid?
-Childish?"
+Childish?
+If I should have punished all imbeciles in the Universe, I'd work nonstop."

-Getting sleepy and weary, he started to dig the graveyard of the past, dragged into an unexpected introspection.
-It was like immersing into dim waters, experiencing deja vu.
+Getting sleepy and weary, he started to dig the graveyard of his past, dragged into an unexpected introspection.
+It was like immersing into murky waters and experiencing deja vu while falling asleep.

+Ten years ago ...

-"Should I marry Peter?"
+"Should I marry Peter, Sava?"

 On the third day of his vacation, Samara contacted Gromov and invited him to a small, comfy coffee.
 They were drinking vine while Gromov sourly desired something more substantial.
 He knew the talk would be a disaster, but he could not help himself.